 Applicants must be graduates of a high school of recognized standing.
 Their high school program should fulfill eight credits in composition and literature, four credits in social studies, four credits in mathematics (algebra and geometry recommended), and four credits in science.
-Two credits in the same foreign language are strongly recommended.
+Two credits in the same world language are strongly recommended.

 All academic information relating to the applicant is examined by the admission staff.
-Factors considered are curriculum studied, academic potential as reflected by the results of the Scholastic Aptitude Test (SAT) and/or the American College Testing Program (ACT), and appropriate recommendations by counselors and teachers.
+Factors considered are curriculum studied, academic potential, and appropriate recommendations by counselors and teachers.

 Acceptance to the university does not guarantee acceptance into specific programs of study.
-Programs in Nursing, Education, and Math and Science, as well as other programs, have additional admission requirements stated in this publication.
+Programs in Nursing, Education, Math and Science, and Social Work, as well as other programs, have additional admission requirements stated in this publication.
 Further information is available from each school or department.